Teaching Chairs and Awards

 The Glaxo Chair was the first middle school teaching chair established by the Foundation.
-Starting in 2013-14 school year it will be awarded in a three-year cycle to honor outstanding middle school science teachers and was first awarded in 1988-89.
+Starting in 2013-14 school year it will be awarded in a two-year cycle, honoring outstanding middle school science or math teachers.
+It was first awarded in 1988-89.

 Zora Rashkis Chair for Excellence in Teaching Middle School Language Arts or Social Studies

-An endowment fund was created to honor Mrs. Rashkis, who retired from teaching at Phillips and Culbreth Middle Schools.
-The chair is awarded to outstanding middle school language arts teachers.
+An endowment fund was created to honor Mrs. Rashkis, who was a much loved teacher at Phillips and Culbreth Middle Schools.
+The chair has been awarded to outstanding middle school language arts teachers.
 Starting with the 2013-14 school year, the award has been expanded to include middle school candidates teaching Social Studies.
-This is a two-year cycle
+This is a two-year award.

 Elmo's Chair for Excellence in Teaching High School Math or Science

 The chair began with an initial endowment from Kaiser Permanente and continued in 2006 with a supplemental gift from Elmo's Diner and the Upper Elementary Chair Fund.
 It has a three-year term.